 I'm a software developer specializing in Linux and open source, and I sometimes do technical and science writing.

-My latest hobby is welding junk metal into sculpture.
+I enjoy welding junk metal into sculpture.
 You can see samples at my art website: JunkDNAArt.com.

 I also wrote the monthly Shallow Sky column for the SJAA Ephemeris for many years.